Girgias/intersection-types/README.md

 }
 ```

-The `getTypes()` method returns an array of `ReflectionType`s that are part of the union.
+The `getTypes()` method returns an array of `ReflectionType`s that are part of the intersection.
 The types may be returned in an arbitrary order that does not match the original type declaration.
 The types may also be subject to equivalence transformations.

 For example, the type `X&Y` may return types in the order `["Y", "X"]` instead.
 The only requirement on the Reflection API is that the ultimately represented type is equivalent.